-Many people don’t know that there are different types of air purifiers.
+There are many different types of air purifiers.
 In fact, each type of air purifier has its own strengths and weaknesses.
-The best air purifier for you may not be the best for your someone else.
-That’s why determining the right air purifier for your needs can be a stressful process.
+That’s why finding the right air purifier can be a stressful process.
 Luckily, we’re here to help!

 No matter how well you clean your home, there will always be allergens floating in the air.
 Whether you are allergic to pollen, dander, mold or dust, an air purifier has the ability to remove allergy particles from the air and reduce allergy symptoms.